llaske/sugarizer/docs/tutorial_step8.md

 	});

 Shortly, it replaces the `click` listener on the **Add** button by a custom event `pawnClick` listener on the palette.
-The source code for the listener is pretty the same than the old one.
+The source code for the listener is pretty the same as the old one.
 The only difference is a loop around the old source code.
 It repeats that as many times as the value of the count event property.

 Let's test it.